mihai-bontea/Google-Hash-Code-2017-Final-Round/README.md

 ## Visualizer

 The visualizer script reads the input and output files, and creates a visual representation of the solutions.
 The routers are represented by red, and the cables are represented by yellow.
+The validator script ensures that the solutions are within budget.

 ![Image](https://github.com/user-attachments/assets/5cfbf609-c1a1-4e1e-bac4-5b7b07611f43)